 When it comes to long-term relationships, arguments are a bit of an inevitability.
 No matter how well you get on, how much you have in common or how much you love each other, you will argue.
 A lot.
 At length.
 Sometimes very loudly.
 If you put two people together for long enough, they’ll find something to argue about.

-In fact, in a lot of ways, arguments are a good thing.
+In fact, in a lot of ways, arguments in a relationship are a good thing.
 Arguments suggest passion; they show that you each care enough about what the other thinks or says or does to get worked up about it, to become furious.
 The alternative is that you simply don’t care enough to argue with each other, and apathy is rarely part of a successful relationship.
-Of course, constant arguments aren’t much better than none at all, but there’s definitely a happy middle ground to be found.
+Of course, constant arguments in a relationship aren’t much better than none at all, but there’s definitely a happy middle ground to be found.

 “Arguments have such a bad rep. Actually, they can bring you closer together,” reminds therapist Dr. Nancy Irwin.
 “This is why make-up sex is so great.”
 She isn’t the only expert trying to move away from the view that arguments are always a sign of trouble between partners.
 “Conflict in the context of a relationship is not only normal but also healthy,” agrees clinical psychologist Dr. Hillary Goldsher.
 “It is inevitable that issues arise that require resolution when two people have an intimate connection.
 The question is not if conflicts are going to occur, but how to handle them when they do.”